Monthly Archives: January 2024

 ‘World’ is used here in 2 different senses.
 There is a new world of experience which “the artist offers us” in an artwork.
 And there is the “inner world” — the ‘interior landscape’ as McLuhan will later say — through which that artwork is “developed and then projected”.

-He was on his way to seeing, as a “student”, that no “moralist” position can hold out by dint of force against other positions held on the same basis.9 Indeed, the “chaos” of only forcibly held positions is the “universal confusion”.
+He was on his way to seeing, as a “student”, that no “moralist” position can hold out by dint of force against other positions held equally by force.9 Indeed, the “chaos” of only forcibly held positions is the “universal confusion”.
 It followed, as he did not yet see clearly, that the only way to confront “moral, psychological, and political chaos” was through the collective scientific investigation of all experience without exception.
 And this, as he would shortly come to understand, by 1951 at the latest, was possible only through examination of just how that “inner world is explored and developed and then projected as an object” — not only in artistic production but in all cognition whatsoever

 Here he is to 1951, on the other side of his ‘second conversion’ in ‘The Aesthetic Moment in Landscape Poetry’: